EDCAKDC/metabolic-systems-biology/README.md

 Instead, most reactions remained fully buffered under partial inhibition and only became lethal upon complete loss of activity.
 These results indicate that T-cell metabolism under realistic TME conditions operates in a threshold-dominated, binary survival regime, rather than exhibiting smoothly graded vulnerabilities at the single-reaction level.

 Importantly, this collapse-like behavior reflects structural bottlenecks in the metabolic network rather than numerical artifacts, consistent with feasibility transitions expected in constraint-based models.

+Day 30 – Functional objective analysis under realistic TME

+To assess metabolic capabilities beyond growth, we replaced biomass maximization with functional metabolic objectives, including ATP and nucleotide (AMP, GMP, IMP, UMP, CTP) production.

-Computed maximal functional capacities under expression- and TME-constrained models.
+Using expression- and TME-constrained models, we computed maximal functional capacities under each microenvironmental condition.

-Revealed consistent environment-dependent functional hierarchies, with TumorCore exhibiting the highest functional capacity, followed by TumorEdge and Blood.
+Despite severe nutrient limitations, we uncovered a consistent environment-dependent hierarchy of functional capacity: TumorCore > TumorEdge > Blood.
+Notably, this hierarchy contrasts with growth-based outcomes, indicating that functional metabolic output can be enhanced even when proliferation is constrained.

-These results demonstrate that TME-induced metabolic reprogramming enhances specific functional outputs even under severe nutrient limitation, highlighting a decoupling between growth and functional metabolic capacity.
+These results demonstrate a decoupling between growth optimization and functional metabolic capacity, highlighting TME-driven metabolic reprogramming as a mechanism that prioritizes specific functional outputs over maximal biomass accumulation.

 Day 31 – Robustness of functional capacity to growth constraints

-Evaluated functional capacities under fixed biomass constraints ranging from 60% to 90% of maximal growth to assess sensitivity to growth trade-offs.
+To test whether functional metabolic capacity depends on growth optimization, we evaluated ATP production capacity under fixed biomass constraints ranging from 60% to 90% of maximal growth.

-Observed that ATP production capacity remained nearly constant across a wide range of biomass constraints within each environment.
+Across all environments, ATP production capacity varied only minimally across a wide range of biomass constraints, displaying near-linear but shallow dependence on growth limitation.

-This robustness indicates that functional metabolic outputs are largely insensitive to moderate growth constraints and are instead primarily determined by microenvironmental and expression-driven constraints.
+This robustness indicates that functional metabolic outputs are largely insensitive to moderate growth trade-offs and are instead primarily governed by microenvironmental constraints and expression-driven flux limitations.

-Together, these analyses reveal a clear separation between growth optimization and functional metabolic potential under realistic TME conditions.
+Together with Day 30, these results establish that functional metabolic capacity is not a byproduct of growth optimization but represents an independently regulated metabolic dimension.

 Project Summary

 This project establishes a comprehensive, end-to-end computational framework for modeling T-cell metabolism under realistic tumor microenvironment constraints.
-By integrating genome-scale metabolic modeling, expression-based flux constraints, physiologically informed nutrient limitations, and systematic perturbation analyses, the study demonstrates that TME-constrained T-cell metabolism is governed by hard, threshold-driven bottlenecks rather than graded vulnerabilities.
+By integrating genome-scale metabolic modeling, expression-based flux constraints, physiologically informed nutrient limitations, and systematic perturbation analyses, we characterize the organizing principles of TME-constrained T-cell metabolism.

-Across multiple analytical layers—global flux states, subsystem rewiring, essentiality screening, partial inhibition, and functional capacity analysis—the results consistently support a binary metabolic robustness regime.
-Importantly, functional metabolic capacity is shown to be decoupled from growth and robust to moderate biomass constraints, highlighting environment-driven metabolic reprogramming as a dominant organizing principle.
+Across multiple analytical layers—including global flux states, subsystem rewiring, essentiality screening, partial inhibition, and functional capacity analysis—the results consistently support a binary, threshold-driven metabolic robustness regime.
+Individual reactions exhibit limited graded sensitivity, remaining buffered under partial inhibition and collapsing only upon complete loss of activity.

+In contrast, functional metabolic capacity (e.g., ATP and nucleotide production) is shown to be decoupled from growth and robust to moderate biomass constraints.
+Instead, functional output is primarily determined by microenvironmental context and expression-driven metabolic reprogramming.

+Together, these findings reveal a clear separation between growth optimization and functional metabolic potential in T cells under tumor-like conditions, highlighting hard metabolic bottlenecks and environment-driven reprogramming as dominant principles shaping immune cell metabolism in the TME.